Ayeman-B-Salauddin/Real-Estate-App/README.md

 A [Real Estate](https://real-estate-classic.vercel.app/) web application that features Authentication, Pages, Responsive design, Image scrolling and much more.
 This app fetches data from an API and Generates static pages at build time using Next's getStaticProps.
 ___
 ##### * Reduced bundle size by 19% (first load js shared by all) using Preact.
-##### * Dealt with version incompatability of depedencies since Chakra v2 (Framer Motion 7 requires React v18) is not supported by Preact.
+##### * Dealt with version incompatibility of dependencies since Chakra v2 (Framer Motion 7 requires React v18) is not supported by Preact.

 #### React build [here](https://real-estate-classic.vercel.app/)